While you probably don’t want to meet a jellyfish while swimming in the ocean, they really are some pretty amazing creatures!

 - Paint a small section on the bottom of the paper plate in a lighter shade of the main jellyfish color.
 Paint the rest of the paper plate in a darker shade.
 Let it dry completely before moving on.

-- Flip the 2 pieces over and slightly overlap the lower body part onto the bottom of the main body part.
+- Trace the two jellyfish body parts on the upper and lower part of the paper plate and then cut them out.
+Flip the two pieces over and slightly overlap the lower body part onto the bottom of the main body part.
 Use tape or glue to secure the two pieces together.

 - Flip the jellyfish back over and glue the eyes in the middle of the main body piece.